micmejia/bible-dump/AMPC/Genesis/Gen 4.md

-And Cain's wife [one of Adam's offspring] became pregnant and bore Enoch; and Cain built a [^f]city and named it after his son Enoch.
+And Cain's wife [one of Adam's offspring] became pregnant and bore Enoch; and Cain built a city and named it after his son Enoch.